Winegrowing

 How a GFV works

-A GFV allows individuals to join together to acquire a vineyard.
-Investors become co-owners of the vineyard and receive income in proportion to their shareholding.
+A GFV allows individuals to join together to collectively acquire a vineyard.
+Investors become co-owners of the vines and receive income proportional to their stake.

-• Accessibility: Allows you to invest in vineyards with a more modest amount of capital.
+• Accessibility: makes it possible to invest in vines with a more modest capital.

-• Delegated management: A professional manages the estate, simplifying the investment.
+• Delegated management: a professional manages the operation, which simplifies the investment.

-• Diversification: Possibility of investing in different estates and appellations.
+• Diversification: the possibility of investing in different estates and appellations.

-• Liquidity: a secondary market in the shares usually enables holders to sell their shares more easily than with a direct investment.
+• Liquidity: a secondary market for shares most often allows holders to resell their shares more easily than with a direct investment.

 Factors influencing the profitability of a vineyard